KatherineMichel/setting-up-an-open-source-project/README.md

 # New Contributors

 Ideally, make project welcoming to newcomers, with user-friendly documentation.
+Include a mentor list, if applicable.

 Helpful Info
 * [Helping People Contribute to Your Project](https://help.github.com/articles/helping-people-contribute-to-your-project)

-Mentors
-* Include mentor list if applicable

 :top: <sub>[**back to top**](#table-of-contents)</sub>